Bill Shoemaker

-William Lee Shoemaker (August 19, 1931 – October 12, 2003) was an American jockey.
-For 29 years he held the world record for total professional jockey victories.
-He is widely considered to be one of the greatest jockeys of all time.
+William Lee Shoemaker (August 19, 1931 – October 12, 2003) was an American jockey, considered one of the greatest.
+For 29 years he held the world record for the most professional jockey victories.

 Early life

 Referred to as "Bill", "Willie," and "The Shoe", William Lee Shoemaker was born in the town of Fabens, Texas.
 At 38 oz, Shoemaker was so small at birth that he was not expected to survive the night.
 Put in a shoebox on the oven to stay warm, he survived, but remained small, growing to 4 ft 10 in and weighing 91 lb.
-His diminutive size proved an asset as he went on to become a giant in thoroughbred horse racing, despite dropping out of El Monte High School in El Monte, California.
+His diminutive size proved an asset in thoroughbred horse racing, of which he went on to become a giant, despite dropping out of El Monte High School in El Monte, California.

 Jockey career

 Shoemaker's career as a jockey began in his teenage years, with his first professional ride on March 19, 1949.
 The first of his eventual 8,833 career victories came a month later, on April 20, aboard Shafter V, at Golden Gate Fields in Albany, California.
 In 1951, he won the George Woolf Memorial Jockey Award.

 At the age of 19, he was making so much money (as much as $2,500 each week) the Los Angeles Superior Court appointed attorney Horace Hahn as his guardian, with the consent of his parents.

 Thirty years later, he won the Eclipse Award for Outstanding Jockey in the United States.

 Shoemaker won eleven Triple Crown races during his career, spanning four different decades, but the Crown itself eluded him.
 The breakdown of these wins is as follows: